 - Training goals

-This alignment prevents conflict and maintains consistency.
+That alignment prevents conflict and keeps you consistent.

 Avoiding Burnout